-The Accessibility Committee has identified many barriers to persons with disabilities with a focus on meeting current standards and best practices related to removing barriers to accessing RVH.
+RVH recognizes that the term disability refers to a broad range of physical or mental conditions that may limit a person's movements, senses, or activities in various situations, and that these conditions are not always visible, and may have been present from birth, caused by an accident, or developed over time.
+The Accessibility Committee seeks to understand how physical and mental differences impact people's every-day lives and identifies barriers to persons with disabilities with a focus on meeting current standards and best practices related to removing barriers to accessing RVH.
 The plan is to make the family and patient journey accessible from the arriving on the RVH grounds, parking, and travel to the building entrances and internal accessibility.